brianpilati/bp-prime-number/README.md

 bp-prime-number
 ===============

 A script that calculates prime numbers.

-The more you use the library the better it becomes because it tracks previously known prime numbers.
+The class should only be instantiated one because the class tracks previously known prime numbers and becomes more efficient with usage.

+The first 1230 prime numbers can be found (without seeding) in under 100 ms on a MacBook Pro 2.6 Ghz Intel Core i7 with 16 GB of 1600 MHz DDR3 memory.

 /*
   A class to determine if a number is prime